 Drexel University Student Health Center (DSHC) is located on the second floor of 3201 Arch Street, 215.895.5800.
-The office is open Monday through Friday throughout the year.
+Office hours are:

+Monday, Wednesday, and Friday 8:30 am until 4:30 pm Tuesday and Thursday 10:30 am until 7:00 pm During term breaks and summer term, hours may vary, and the Health Center is closed on holidays.
 While appointments are available for routine and specialty care, the physician-run DSHC is operated as a walk-in facility.

 All students can have their medical concerns evaluated by a DSHC physician for a small fee when presenting a valid student ID.
-The DSHC physicians provide services from walk-in, urgent care, to allergy shots, annual gynecological exams, and sports physicals.
+The DSHC physicians provide services from walk-in urgent care, to physicals, gynecological exams, and immunizations.
 All medical services are confidential.
 Students with particular needs can be referred out, or seen by the DSHC physicians at their main family practice office in nearby Manayunk.
 The physician group includes both primary care specialists and specialists in a variety of fields.
-Students will be charged on a fee-for-service basis for any non-urgent or routine, "walk-in" care.
-All charges for medical visits may be made in cash, by check, or with a Visa or ATM card.
+Students will be charged on a fee-for-service basis for any non-urgent or routine "walk-in" care.
+All charges for medical visits may be made in cash, by check, in Dragon Dollars, or with a Visa or ATM card.
 The Drexel student accident and sickness plan and all other insurances are accepted by the physician group.
 However, HMO insurances usually require pre-approval from a primary care provider in order for medical costs to be reimbursed.
-Students should always bring their insurance cards to physician appointments.
+Students should always bring their insurance cards and their DragonCard to DSHC appointments.